Using View Mode and Markup Mode in Bluebeam Revu

 What Happened to Vu?

 Instead of downloading Vu, download Revu and click Use as Trial when prompted to register your software.
 This will give you access to all of Revu’s features free for 30 days.
-Once the trial ends, you can continue using Revu, but only in View mode.
+Once the trial ends, you can continue using Revu, but in View mode only.